SajayR/GitChat_extension/README.md

 - External APIs: GitHub, OpenAI GPT

 ## Future Enhancements ✅
+- [ ] Adding Multiple chat histories
-- [ ] Adding support for more programming languages.
+- [ ] Moving to TogetherAI API for lower costs(will have to adjust for different output styles)
+- [ ] Implementing ColBERT(Provided enough computation)
-- [ ] Enhancing user authentication and session security.
+- [ ] Better UI
-- [ ] Implementing real-time updates using WebSockets or similar technologies.
+- [ ] Better User Management, chat limits etc.
-- [ ] Improving natural language processing to handle more complex queries.
+- [ ] Different Backend Server

 ##License
 GitChat is released under the MIT License.
 This license grants you permission to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided that the above copyright notice and this permission notice are included in all copies or substantial portions of the software.